Rishav-Agarwal/rediblog/content/posts/designing-basics_android-app-development/index.md

 ---

 By now you might have got an idea about XML and how android layouts are built.
-Next we will try to build a simple android page and learn how different types of android views and viewgroups work!🎉
+Next we will try to [build a simple android page for a famous monument - Taj Mahal](/android-simple-page) and learn how different types of android views and viewgroups work!🎉

 <div style="width: 100%; display: flex; justify-content: space-between;">
   <span>Prev: <a href="/android-start-building-apps">Start building apps</a></span>
+  <span>Next: <a href="/android-simple-page">Simple android page</a></span>
 </div>